-The Boy Scout Roundtable Planning Guide suggests an Emergency Preparedness troop program feature for Boy Scouts for May 2012.
-BSA provides the troop program feature guides as a resource for Boy Scout troops.
+The Boy Scout Roundtable Planning Guide suggests an Emergency Preparedness troop program feature for Scouts BSA for May 2012.
+BSA provides the troop program feature guides as a resource for Scouts BSA Troops.
 A PLC can use these guides to plan a series of meetings and outings around a single theme.
 My post Troop Program Features for Meetings and Outings has more information about these guides.

 The plans for the Emergency Preparedness troop program feature can be found in Volume 1 of Troop Program Features from BSA: